takobell1988/jfrog/README.txt

 login to the DB :

-psql -U dbuser -d mydb -h localhost
+psql -U <user> -d mydb -h localhost

 Select all rows in the table "faulty_versions" :